-We evaluate AF-Stream on an Amazon EC2 cluster located in the us-east-1b zone.
-The cluster comprises a total of 12 instances: one m4.xlarge instance with four CPU cores and 16 GB RAM, and 11 c3.8xlarge instances with 32 CPU cores and 60 GB RAM each.
-We deploy the controller and the backup server in the
+We first evaluate AF-Stream on an Amazon EC2 cluster.
+The cluster is located in the us-east-1b zone.
+It comprises a total of 12 instances: one m4.xlarge instance with four CPU cores and 16 GB RAM, and 11 c3.8xlarge instances with 32 CPU cores and 60 GB RAM each.
+We deploy the controller and the backup server in the m4.xlarge instance, and a worker in each of the c3.8xlarge instances.
+We connect all instances via a 10 Gb/s network.